Brian L. Stekloff

 Brian is a go-to first-chair trial lawyer who has tried over 30 cases to verdict before juries across the country.

 Brian has also played a critical role in winning cases before trial, including a recent Daubert and summary judgment victory for Medtronic in hernia mesh litigation in the Central District of California.
 The Court excluded Plaintiffs’ specific causation expert based on Brian’s argument and deposition.
+Brian continues to represent Medtronic in national products liability litigation concerning its hernia mesh.

 Before founding Wilkinson Stekloff, Brian previously practiced at Covington and Burling and Paul, Weiss, Rifkind, Wharton & Garrison, where he tried multiple cases to verdict and represented companies and individuals in government investigations and prosecutions.
 Brian also spent four years as an Assistant Federal Public Defender for the Southern District of Florida, where he obtained full acquittals in nearly one-third of his jury trials at a rate of more than double the national average.